List of equipment of the Canadian Coast Guard: Offshore Oceanographic Science Vessel Project

-The Offshore Oceanographic Science Vessel Project is a plan to procure a single vessel that will be 90–100 m in length capable of carrying 30 crew as well as 37 scientists.
-The ship will replace which was Canada's major oceanographic research vessel for 40 years but suffered a "catastrophic motor failure" in 2021 ending her service.
+The Offshore Oceanographic Science Vessel Project was a plan to procure a single vessel that is 90–100 m in length capable of carrying 30 crew as well as 37 scientists.
+The ship replaces which was Canada's major oceanographic research vessel for 40 years but suffered a "catastrophic motor failure" in 2021 ending her service.
 Funds for the project were initially allocated in Budget 2007.
 The first phase of the procurement process for this vessel, along with the three offshore fisheries science vessels, was launched in September 2009 when the government issued a Solicitation of Interest and Qualification to identify qualified designers.
 Although construction was originally scheduled to proceed immediately following the Offshore Fisheries Science Vessel project, construction of this vessel is now taking place between the construction of the two Protecteur-class joint support ships at the Seaspan Yard.
 In February 2021, a $453.8 million contract was awarded to Seaspan yards to begin construction on the vessel.
 The full costs, however, were reported to be nearly $1 billion, a figure attracting considerable criticism.
 In late 2023, it was reported that the cost had increased by a further $280 million.
 The first steel was cut on the new ship in March 2021 with an envisaged completion date of 2024.
 However, that projected in-service date subsequently slipped to 2025.
 In November 2022, it was reported that the ship's keel had been formally laid down.
-The vessel was named and she was launched in August 2024 and began her sea trials in June 2025.
+The vessel was named and she was launched in August 2024. began her sea trials in June 2025 and entered service at the end of the year.